intel/MultiArchUefiPkg/README.md

 support in the UEFI firmware, specifically the ability to mark a range non-executable.

-MultiArchUefiPkg won't work with any UEFI implementations, but only with implementations that provide the EDKII_PECOFF_IMAGE_EMULATOR_PROTOCOL interface, which is the magic that enables loading foreign ISA binaries.
+MultiArchUefiPkg won't work with just any UEFI implementations, but only with implementations that provide the EDKII_PECOFF_IMAGE_EMULATOR_PROTOCOL interface, which is the magic that enables loading foreign ISA binaries.
 Today this means you must use TianoCore EDK2 or a derived implementation.